Kimba fans

 the cancellation of this project.

-the meantime, according to the official announcement from Sega of Japan
+According to the official announcement from Sega of Japan

-years from Tezuka Productions to make video games based on nearly 700
+from May 2002, in 2002 Sega acquired the worldwide rights until 2009 from Tezuka Productions to make video games based on nearly 700

 works by Mr. Tezuka, including Astro Boy, Jungle Emperor, The Phoenix

 developed for home video game systems, arcade games, PC and other hardware".
+As

 a result, Astro Boy made it again to the video game consoles (previously